nhessler/programming_elixir/working_with_multiple_processes_2/README.md

 ```

 * It should not be deterministic in theory, but has been so far in practice
-* You could add pattern matching in each receive to guarantee order
+* You could add pattern matching in each receive to guarantee order.
+Or, have a recieve that catches one case and starts a receive for the next case